 Years 12 and 13: A Level Film Studies

 Sixth Form students choosing Film Studies have the opportunity to study aspects of British and European cinema, with depth and breadth studies over a wide range of genres and time periods.
-Girls will study aspects of film from the perspective of production and development, gaining a real insight into the industry.
+Students will study aspects of film from the perspective of production and development, gaining a real insight into the industry.

-Practical work allows students to develop their own final on screen product or focus on another exciting aspect of film production such as writing a screenplay.
+Practical work allows students to develop their own final on-screen product or focus on another exciting aspect of film production such as writing a screenplay.
 With coursework such as the research portfolio, students choose their own topic, presenting the rare flexibility to home in on the areas of study they most enjoy.